The Salami Model An Intuitive Approach to Solid State Physics

 Both are motion — but organized differently.

-This distinction helps connect ideas like temperature, sound, and mechanical motion.
+This distinction helps connect ideas like temperature, sound, and mechanical motion without collapsing them into the same thing.

 A Simple Classification of Motion